 Trust is imperative in any successful business relationship, and selecting the right freight broker is no different.
 But it’s not just about trust.
-Before you select a broker, think about what kind of companies you want to work with, and what kind of business relationships you want to cultivate.
+Before you select a broker, think about what kind of freight service companies you want to work with, and what kind of business relationships you want to cultivate.

 Do you want to work with a local broker?
 Or do you prefer the scope of something on a national scale?
 A small freight brokerage with a dedicated team, or a larger one, with more resources but less personalization?
 There’s no wrong answer to these questions, just preferences.